rust-lang/rustc-dev-guide/src/profiling/with_rustc_perf.md

 However, using the suite manually can be a bit cumbersome.
-To make this easier for `rustc` contributors, the compiler build system (`bootstrap`) also provides built-in integration with the benchmarking suite, which will download and build the suite for you, build a local compiler toolchain and let you profile or benchmark it using a simplified command-line interface.
+To make this easier for `rustc` contributors, the compiler build system (`bootstrap`) also provides built-in integration with the benchmarking suite, which will download and build the suite for you, build a local compiler toolchain and let you profile it using a simplified command-line interface.

+> This integration currently only supports profiling, benchmarking is not integrated yet.

 You can use the `./x perf -- <command> [options]` command to use this integration.